timalbert/livefortheline/source/_updates/2023-09-11-dad-where-are-you-going.md

 image: caleb-dfci.jpg
 ---

-It was still dark out at 5:30 a.m. and I'm attempting to sneak out of the house for treatment appointments before the boys wake up.
-I eluded the creaks and cracks of our floor, tiptoeing past the boys bedroom.
-I thought the coast was clear as I headed downstairs when a soft, concerned voice whispered, "Dad, where are you going?”
+It was still dark out at 5:30 a.m. and I'm sneaking out of the house for appointments before my boys wake up.
+I elude the creaks and cracks of the floor, tiptoeing past their bedroom.
+I thought the coast was clear, but as I head downstairs a soft, concerned voice whispers, "Dad, where are you going?”

 Surprised that Caleb was awake, I quickly considered how to respond.
 Do I tell a little fib?
 “I’m going out for a jog” (unlikely) or, “I’m getting an early start on breakfast and your lunches” (unusual).
 Or the truth that daily breaks my heart?
 “I’m going to stare cancer in the face and receive life or death treatment.
 I’m going to find out how long I have to live.”